Ransomware attacks: 12 practical ways to mitigate your risk in 2024

 There are numerous threat vectors for ransomware to infect your business, with Ransomware-as-a-Service (RaaS) kits readily available to low-skilled threat actors (criminals) on the dark web.
 The most common attack vectors today are through phishing emails, software downloads, compromised websites, and Remote Desktop Protocol (RDP) – a way of remotely logging into Windows computers.

-By 2018, traditional ransomware had declined drastically.
-This was mainly due to many victims not paying ransoms to retrieve their encrypted systems/data, choosing instead to restore their systems from their back-ups.
+While traditional ransomware attacks have seen a decline globally due to many victims not paying ransoms to retrieve their encrypted systems/data, choosing instead to restore their systems from their back-ups.
 Many threat actors subsequently pivoted towards a simple and stealthier method of generating cryptocurrency — by surreptitiously gaining control of computers commonly referred to as “cryptojacking”.

 Concerningly, many businesses still demonstrate a naive false sense of security because of assurances from their IT that they can restore from back-ups.
 However, today’s sophisticated threat actors are acutely aware of your basic IT recovery methods and your back-ups are the first thing they target.